 Procedures and functions are schema objects that consist a set of SQL statements and stored in the server.
-In the main window, click $f{\infty}$ Function to open the function object list.
+In the main window, click f{∞} Function to open the function object list.

-Click • New Function from the object toolbar.
-Function Wizard will pop up and it allows you to create a procedure/function easily.
+Click from the object toolbar.
+Function Wizard will pop up and it allows you to create a function easily.

 - 1. Select the type of the routine: Procedure or Function. - 2.
-Specify the Name of the routine and select the type of the routine: Procedure or Function. - Define the parameters.
-Set the Name, Type Schema, Type, Default Value, Output and/or Read Only under the corresponding columns. - 4.
-If you create a function, select the Function Type from the list.
-Then, choose the Schema and the Return Type if necessary. - 5.
-Set the advanced options.
+Define the parameters.
+Set the Name, Type Schema, Type, Default Value, Output and Read Only under the corresponding columns. - 3.
+If you create a function, select the Return Type. - 4.
+Select the additional function options.

-Hint: Once click the Skip button, you can go to Options to enable the function wizard.
+Hint: Once click the Skip button, you can go to Preferences / Settings to enable the function wizard.